Baby blue

-Baby blue is a tint of azure, one of the pastel colors.
+Baby blue, also known as light blue, is a tint of azure, which is one of the pastel colors.

 The first recorded use of baby blue as a color name in English was in 1892.

 Variations of baby blue

 Beau blue

 Beau blue is a light tone of baby blue.
 "Beau" means "beautiful" in French.

 The source of this color is the color that is called beau blue in the Plochere Color System, a color system formulated in 1948 that is widely used by interior designers.

 Baby blue eyes

 Baby blue eyes is a rich tone of baby blue.

 The source of this color is the color that is called baby blue eyes in the Plochere Color System, a color system formulated in 1948 that is widely used by interior designers.

 Little boy blue

 Little boy blue is a deep tone of baby blue.

 The source of this color is the "Pantone Textile Paper eXtended (TPX)" color list, color #16-4132 TPX—Little Boy Blue.